MakoNZ/BookGrab/README.md

 # BookGrab

-> **Disclaimer:** BookGrab is a personal project I built for myself.
-Support is limited to MyAnonyMouse (MAM) and Transmission.
+> **Disclaimer:** BookGrab is a project i modified to suit my use.
+Support is limited to MyAnonaMouse (MAM) and qbittorrent.

-BookGrab is a simple, streamlined web application that allows you to search for books on MyAnonyMouse using their RSS API and send downloads directly to your Transmission client.
+BookGrab is a simple, streamlined web application that allows you to search for books on MyAnonaMouse using their RSS API and send downloads directly to your qBittorrent client.
 It provides a clean, straightforward interface for finding and downloading both ebooks and audiobooks.

 ![](public/bookgrab.png)